-The Pro Series (formerly Pro II) is a versatile go-to snowshoe for those starting with an easy-to-use binding and features to help the body on those steep climbs.
+The Pro Series (formerly Pro II) are versatile go-to snowshoes with an easy-to-use binding for a beginner and features to help the body on those steep climbs.

 Furthermore, this snowshoe features semi-flexible decking through Yukon Charlie’s Tech Weave technology and durable aluminum rocker frame.
-It also includes crampons beneath the toe, though the traction as a whole may not be aggressive as those of the Access or RDG.
+It also includes crampons beneath the toe, though the traction may not be as aggressive as the Access or RDG.

 5. Crescent Moon Gold 13

 The Gold 13 by Crescent Moon is a women’s specific snowshoe with a teardrop shape.
-It offers the comfort and grip needed for many conditions.
+These snowshoes offer the comfort and grip needed for many conditions as a beginner.
 For those looking for a larger or gender-neutral ‘shoe, the Gold 9 is an excellent alternative as it has all the same features as the Gold 13.

 Like other models featured in this list, the Gold 13 snowshoes offer a quick pull binding and are easy to get on and off your feet.
 Our reviewer also noted how supportive these bindings are for the foot.
 She said that the binding keeps the foot aligned properly without any contortions, even with the foot being raised.
 Keep in mind that the binding fits shoe sizes W 6-12.

 Crescent Moon’s snowshoe also provides adequate floatation for weights up to 165 lbs (75 kg).
-Though, if you are heading into particularly deep conditions, you may want to choose a snowshoe with a broader deck, such as the Tubbs RDG or the MSR Evo.
+Again, though, if you are heading into particularly deep conditions, you may want to choose a snowshoe with a broader deck, such as the Tubbs RDG or the MSR Evo.

 6. MSR Evo Trail

-The Evo Trail by MSR is an incredibly popular snowshoe with great performance at a low price point.
+The Evo Trail by MSR is an incredibly popular pair of snowshoes for a beginner, with excellent performance at a low price point.

 This snowshoe provides grip via steel tracking rails and plastic brake bars molded along the length of the decking.
 In addition, the snowshoe has four crampons at the toe of the snowshoe.
-The combination of these provides the traction needed for rolling terrain in various conditions.
+This combination provides the traction needed for rolling terrain in various conditions.

 7. GV Wide Trail

-For those looking for a larger size snowshoe, the Wide Trail by GV is one of the best.
+For those looking for larger-size snowshoes as a beginner, the Wide Trail by GV is a great option.